Whittier College: Athletics

 The Whittier Poets compete in the Southern California Intercollegiate Athletic Conference (SCIAC) of NCAA Division III.
 The school has fielded sports teams for over 100 years.
 Its current teams include men's and women's basketball, cross country, soccer, swimming and diving, tennis, track and field, lacrosse and water polo, women's softball and volleyball, and men's baseball and golf.
-In November 2022, Whittier announced that it is discontinuing its football team, men’s lacrosse and men’s and women’s golf.
+In November 2022, Whittier announced that it was discontinuing its football team, men's lacrosse, and men's and women's golf.
+After community input, the Board of Trustees voted to reinstate the Football program, which is slated to return in the 2026-27 academic year, after alumni had raised more than $800,000 to support its revitalization.

 The history of the Whittier football program began in 1907, and since the inception of the SCIAC in 1915, the Poets have won 26 conference titles.
 From 1957 to 1964, Whittier won eight straight SCIAC football titles under the direction of coaches George Allen (1951–1956), Don Coryell (1957–1959), and John Godfrey (1960–1979).
 Their most recent championships came back-to-back in 1997 and 1998.
 Twenty-three Poets have earned All-American honors, the most recent coming in 2007.
 The football program plays out of Newman Memorial Field, which seats 7,000.
-Whittier maintains a century-long football rivalry with Occidental Tigers.
+Whittier maintained a century-long football rivalry with Occidental Tigers.
 The two schools play for the shoes of 1939 All-American Myron Claxton.
-In November 2022, the school announced it will discontinue the football program.